 So, one simply doesn’t go without the other.
 Jeff Baker of Brafton agrees: “I believe marketing monitoring should INFORM marketing reporting.
-Ideally, monitoring the correct KPIs should result in commercially relevant insights in your marketing reporting.”
+Ideally, monitoring the correct KPIs in your marketing dashboard should result in commercially relevant insights in your marketing reporting.”

 Miranda Yan of VinPit explains why each of these activities are critical for your business:

 “On the one hand, monitoring lets you know about the changes and ongoing trends in the market; on the other, reporting tells whether your strategies are efficient enough to deal with the fluctuations or not.

 Since our company makes use of strategic KPIs the most and focuses on long-term goals, marketing reporting is something that we can’t do without.
 A marketing report lets us know about the betterments we need to implement to continue reaping fruitful results and realize the mistakes we have been making, as it’s a report formulated after observing operations over a longer time span.
 It provides us with a bigger and clearer picture of our working model and the success rate of our strategies.”

 Ted Capwell of Safe Trade Binary Options adds that keeping tabs on both marketing monitoring and reporting makes your business look serious, regardless of what your clients may require.